KarimDarwish/WienerLinien.NET/README.md

     //Get the planned arrival time for the first line and the next vehicle arriving (index at Departure) var plannedTime = monitorInfo.Result.Data.Monitors[0].Lines[0].Departures.Departure[0].DepartureTime.TimePlanned;

-To receive current TrafficInformation (current failures like elevator or other interruptions), you need to use the `GetTrafficInformationAsync` method.
+To receive current TrafficInformation (current failures like elevator and other interruptions), you need to use the `GetTrafficInformationAsync` method.

 As parameter you can choose either related lines or related stops as well as the type of failure.